haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

   awk \'{if (NF==13 && ($7>15 || $9>15)) printf \"\%d \",$3; if (NF==14 && ($8>15 || $10>15)) printf \"\%d \",$4}\' 4I1B_clean.rsa \>\> antigen-surface.pass<br>
 </a>

-**_Note_**: If the command line version of freesasa is not available, provided the freesasa python libraries have been installed
-(can simply be done with: `pip install freesasa`), the same can be done with the _calc-accessibility.py_ script provided in the `scripts` directory:
+The same can be achieved using the `haddock3-restraints` command line tool:

 <a class="prompt prompt-cmd">
-   python ./scripts/calc-accessibility.py \-\-cutoff 0.15 pdbs/4I1B_clean.pdb
+   haddock3-restraints calc_accessibility --cutoff 0.15 pdbs/4I1B_clean.pdb
 </a>

 The simple output directly reports the list of residues: